aminelkl/jobBoardFullstack/README.md

 Applicants and companies can register, while the administrator account must be hardcoded directly into the database.

+How to deploy the project in your local computer?

+1. You need to have Visual Studio and ASP.NET 5.0 installed on your local machine.
+2. Modify the connection string in the appsettings.json file.
+3. Use the following two commands in your package manager: "migrate-database <nameOfMigration>" and "update-database".
+(This will create the tables)

 How to hardcode an administrator directly in the database?

 1. To add an admin to the user table, you will need to paste the hashed password